souhhmm/pictionary/README.md

 ~~Currently the server doesn't seem to handle the image requests (and in general is slow) leading to a significant lag.
 Works perfectly fine on localhost.~~

-There seems to be some problem with heroku, it works fine when hosted on render.
+There seems to be some problem with heroku (particularly with websockets), it works fine when hosted on render.